demystifyfp/demystifyfp/content/fsharp/series/fstweet/project-setup.md

 > forge run
 ```

+> From here on, the term *run/test drive the application* in the following blog posts implies running this `forge run` command.

 # Summary

 In this part, we have learned how to bootstrap a project from scratch and configure it to use Paket and FAKE.